KoalaYuFeng/NetGP/README.md

 ## Introduction

-Enable network module for ThunderGP.
+NetGP: The extended version of ThunderGP, integrate application-specific network module in ThunderGP for multi-FPGA execution.

 ## Prerequisites
 * The gcc-9.4